omkensey/coreos-azure-lab/README.md

 ### Set up a discovery URL for the etcd cluster

-When you deploy them template, you will have the option to choose a 3-node, 5-node or 7-node etcd cluster.
-What size you choose is up to you, but the size you use to generate the discovery URL and the size of the cluster you specify when deploying the template must match or the deployment will not behave correctly.
+When you deploy the template, you will have the option to choose a 3-node, 5-node or 7-node etcd cluster.
+What size you choose is up to you, but the size you use to generate the discovery URL must be smaller than the size of the cluster you specify when deploying the template or the deployment will not behave correctly.

 For your convenience, to generate a discovery URL, just click on the appropriate link, then copy and save the URL that is returned in your browser window: